SimeonSavov/ProgrammingFundamentals_UnitTesting/README.md

 5. **Validation Strategies:** I explored advanced validation strategies, ensuring that my programs handle a wide range of user inputs gracefully and securely.

 6. **Enhanced User Experience:** I applied complex conditional logic to generate highly customized output messages, elevating the user experience and providing clear and context-sensitive program responses.

+## About the Fourth Section - For Loops (Lesson 4)

+In the fourth section of this course, I delved into the powerful world of `for` loops in C#.
+Here's an overview of what I've covered:

+1. **Number Range Iteration:** I learned how to use a `for` loop to iterate through a range of numbers effectively.
+This provided a foundation for various numerical applications.

+2. **Number Sum Calculation:** I developed programs to calculate the sum of numbers within specific ranges.
+This improved my understanding of arithmetic operations and loop structures.

+3. **Countdown Timers:** I created countdown timer programs, such as an exam countdown.
+These programs involved user input, enhancing my input handling skills.

+4. **Character Sequences:** I practiced generating and displaying character sequences within user-defined ranges.
+This improved my ability to work with character data.

+5. **Output Customization:** I used `for` loops to generate customized output messages, improving user experience by providing dynamic and context-sensitive responses.